About

 Research Interests

-I am currently working on (i) how strategic behavior of human customers and human servers influence service system design, and (ii) how analytical tools can enhance the operational and financial efficiency when full knowledge of the system characteristics is unavailable.
+My PhD work centers around (i) how strategic behavior of human customers and human servers influence service system design, and (ii) how analytical tools can enhance the operational and financial efficiency when full knowledge of the system characteristics is unavailable.
+Much of my PhD dissertation is devoted to these two areas.

 My research employs tools from applied probability, queueing theory, game theory, optimization, statistics, online learning, and reinforcement learning.